syncfusion-content/maui-docs/MAUI/TreeView/scrolling.md

 {% endhighlight %}
 {% endtabs %}

-Download the entire source code from GitHub here.

 The `BringIntoView` method comprises other optional parameters to decide on the way in which the child item should come into view.

 ### Scroll to the child item with animation